arschmitz/tb-tools/README.md

 <br/><br/>
 ### submit
 ---
-Submits to phabricator, optionally running lint and related tests first and posting a try run and submitting pending comments after.
+Submits to phabricator.
+Optionally:
+* Check for changes
+  * Prompt to amend current commit
+* Run lint
+* Run tests
+* Submit a try run and post as a comment on phabricator
+* Submit pending inline comments and comments marked as done,

 ```bash
 tb submit
 ```